Elizabeth Wiskemann: Academic career

 Following the publication of this book, Wiskemann engaged in a lecture tour, visiting the United States of America, while continuing to publish on issues of central European politics.
 In New York, she accepted an invitation from Oxford University Press' office to write an account of German politics after the Munich conference, publishing Undeclared War in 1939.
 The book focused on the impact of the Third Reich on Hungary, Romania, Yugoslavia, and Bulgaria, and was written in three months.
 Noting the haste, the historian R.W.
 Seton-Watson nonetheless called it a "valuable and welcome contribution to the contemporary history of south-eastern Europe".
 Richard Coventry, writing for The New Statesman, called it "the best book of the year so far as European politics are concerned."
+In 1939, she published a book, Undeclared War, which was written in the spring of 1939, but published shortly after Poland was invaded in September.
+She was to regret the title of her book, which made it seemed dated even before it was published.